pyladiesams/data-pipelines-with-dbtcore-snowflake-sep2025/README.md

-# Building data pipelines with dbt Core and DuckDB
+# Building data pipelines with dbt Core and Snowflake
 ### Presentation: [{ YOUR PRESENTATION NAME }](workshop/presentation_template.pdf)

 ## Workshop description
 This hands-on workshop will introduce you to the fundamentals of dbt Core for building data pipelines.
-You will learn how to load data, create data models, add data quality tests and documentation using dbt Core with DuckDB as your database.
+You will learn how to load data, create data models, add data quality tests and documentation using dbt Core and Snowflake

 ## Requirements
 * PyLadies Amsterdam uses [uv](https://docs.astral.sh/uv/) for dependency management